How to Tell if an Insurance Claim is Preempted by ERISA

 95 F.3d at 436-7.
 In Thompson, the Court found that the employer did not endorse the plan.

-While, like in Hansen, the insurance policy here included an introductory letter encouraging employees to obtain accident insurance, that letter was not printed on Burns’ letterhead, nor did it refer to the accident insurance policy as Burns’ plan.
-Further, while Burns’ name was featured on the cover of the policy description, this fact may be as consistent with identification as endorsement, depending on what the evidence on remand shows concerning the circumstances of its placement.
+While, like in Hansen, the insurance policy here included an introductory letter encouraging employees to obtain accident insurance.
+That letter was not printed on Burns’ letterhead, nor did it refer to the accident insurance policy as Burns’ plan.
+Further, while Burns’ name was featured on the cover of the policy description, this fact may be as consistent with identification as an endorsement, depending on what the evidence on remand shows concerning the circumstances of its placement.
 The policy documentation submitted as an exhibit on appeal nowhere mentions that the policy is subject to ERISA, nor does it set out a description of an employee’s rights under ERISA.
 It is unclear from the record whether Burns acts as an administrator, nor is it clear whether Burns participated in either devising the terms of the policy or in processing claims, although the record does indicate that Thompson submitted her claim directly to American Home.
 The court finds that such evidence presents a material question of fact as to whether Burns endorsed the policy under the DOL regulation.
 See Johnson, 63 F.3d at 1135 n.
 3 (“The question of endorsement vel non is a mixed question of fact and law.
-In some cases the evidence will point unerringly in one direction so that a rational factfinder can reach but one conclusion.
+In some cases, the evidence will point unerringly in one direction so that a rational factfinder can reach but one conclusion.
 In those cases, endorsement is a question of law···· In other cases, the legal significance of the facts is less certain, and the outcome will depend on inferences that the factfinder chooses to draw···· In those cases, endorsement becomes a question of fact.
 This case is of the latter type.”) (citations omitted).

 95 F.3d at 437.
 In remanding the claim, the Court of Appeals gave specific instructions as to what factors a trial court should consider: